Marlborough School, Woodstock: 21st century

-Every other year the School produces a Summer Show.
-These have included Oliver!, Grease, The Wizard of Oz and Bugsy Malone.

-The annual Presentation Assemblies invite notable local people to hand students their awards.
+The school received the British Council's International School Award for 2009–2012 and 2012–2015.
+This is "an accreditation framework for schools to record and evaluate their international work and embed it into the curriculum and whole school ethos".

+On 1 October 2012 the school converted to academy status.

+Since 2018 and as of 2023 the school is sponsored by the River Learning Trust.

+Activities

-The Marlborough School Chamber Choir has toured in Europe a number of times; visiting places such as Venice, Prague, the Santa Maria de Montserrat and Barcelona.
+The Marlborough School Chamber Choir has toured in Europe a number of times; visiting places such as Venice, Prague, the Santa Maria de Montserrat, and Barcelona.
 In July 2009 they travelled to Strasbourg and performed three concerts in and around the city.
 The Choir has also performed Christmas Carols at Blenheim Palace in 2007 and 2008, and released several recordings.

-Choristers from The Marlborough School Chamber Choir were recently interviewed by Phil Mercer of BBC Oxford to discuss their tour plans and their music programme.
+Every other year the School produces a Summer Show.
+These have included Oliver!, Grease, The Wizard of Oz, High School Musical and Bugsy Malone.

-Marlborough students enjoy outdoor sports in Blenheim Park as well as a yearly "Fun Run" which pays for The Woodstock Pensioners Annual Christmas Dinner.
+Marlborough students enjoy outdoor sports in Blenheim Park as well as a yearly "Fun Run" which pays for The Woodstock Pensioners Annual Christmas Dinner, and also donations to charities.

-On 1 October 2012 the school converted to academy status.
-The school is now sponsored by the River Learning Trust.

-Head Students and Prefects

-The school has a prefect system.
-Currently, a Head and Deputy Head Boy and Girl are elected annually from Year 13.
-They participate in a variety of school events, acting as ambassadors for the school.

-Elective System
+Elective system

 All students in years 8 to 11 enrol in the Electives system; an introductory programme exists for the Year 7 students.
-The school dedicates two lessons on Wednesday afternoons for pupils for extra-curricular activities.
+The school dedicates two hours on Wednesday afternoons for pupils for extra-curricular activities.
 At the end of a school year, students receive an Electives Brochure, and an Electives form, which allows students to choose an extra curricular activity for the following year.
 The students can choose from up to six options, putting listing them in order of preference.
 Three preferences will be allocated: Normally, the first preference is offered the first term, the second in the second term, and the third preference in the last term.

 While most electives are free, some electives have transportation fees and course costs.
 Students can choose a variety of electives, from ones that help to improve fitness, to tutoring and personal leisure.
 The system is broad and ranges from the Duke of Edinburgh Award to needlework and equestrian sports.

-Ormerod Department
+Ormerod department

 Since 2005, The Marlborough School has included an embedded unit from the Ormerod School in Headington.
-This enables children with disabilities in Oxfordshire to be educated in a mainstream secondary school.
-On 1 September 2007 the two schools merged on the Woodstock site and the Headington site was closed.

-Ormerod School was named after the physician Sir Arthur Latham Ormerod (born 1870), a son of the physician Edward Latham Ormerod.
-From 1901 until 1929 Sir Arthur was Oxford's first Medical Officer for Health.
-In 1928 he instigated the founding of the Ormerod School in Headington.
+Ormerod School was named after the physician Arthur Latham Ormerod, who from 1901 until 1929 Sir Arthur was Oxford's first Medical Officer for Health.
+In 1928 he instigated the founding of the Ormerod School in Headington, on the site of the present John Radcliffe Hospital.